 There are four relationship attachment styles:

-Secure Attachment & Friendship:
+Fearful Attachment in Friendship:

-How Does a Secure Attachment Develop?
+How Does a Fearful Attachment Develop?

 The concept of attachment styles comes from Attachment Theory, originated by psychoanalyst John Bowlby.
 Attachment Theory examines the relationship between a child and their parent or primary caregiver, and explains how a child’s attachment to their parent or caregiver impacts the child’s behavior in other relationships in life, such as with partners or friends.